 1.12 Any member reaching the age of 18 years by the 3rd March is required to pay the adult membership fee.
 Any member reaching the age of 65 by the 3rd March is able to pay the OAP membership fee.

-1.13 Membership renewal must be completed by 10th March annually.
+1.13 Membership renewal must be completed by the 1st of March annually.
 Those members who have failed to renew their membership by this date will be deemed to have left the company and their membership enrolment fee forfeited.

 2 Byelaws - General